penjoe/book_app-fork/README.md

         - When: the user clicks on a menu button
         - Then: the user will be returned to the main page where all of the books from the collection are rendered.
 * Feature 3
-    - Add New Books
+    - Add New Books: As a user, I want the ability to add new books to my application so that I can save search results.
         - Given: that a user would like to expand their collection and is viewing search results
         - When: the user clicks on a button to add a book to the database
         - Then: the user should submit the form to add a new book
 * Feature 4 / 5
-    - Consistent Design
+    - Consistent Design: As a user, I want the application to be designed in a consistent way so that I do not experience any down time or slow load times.
         - Given: that a user views the application
         - When: the user interacts with the application
         - Then: the application should load quickly and perform efficiently